stateful/docs.runme.dev/docs/configuration/archiving.md

 ## Delete a cell permanently

-You can delete an archived cell, which deletes it permanently.
-Please note that this action is irreversible.
-Follow these steps to delete an archived cell permanently:
+You can delete an archived cell at any time.
+Note: This action is irreversible, once a cell is deleted it cannot be undone

 1. Access Archived Features: Navigate to the section on your dashboard where archived features are displayed.
 Check the "Archived" box.
 2. Select the Feature to Delete: Carefully choose the feature you intend to delete permanently.
 Double-check to ensure it is the correct one.